florenceltf/etched/README.md

 - [ ] create variable for project description on Selected Works page

 - [ ] order categories as 1.
 'Residential', 2.
 'Multi-Residential', 3.
 'Commercial'

+- [ ] links not working on selected works page